-In Secrets Kept, we meet Nevin Lazar, Guardian and ambassador to Arashel, and only hear about his homeland, but in the upcoming short story, A Princess No More, we will get to visit.
+In Secrets Kept, we meet Nevin Lazar, Guardian and ambassador to Arashel.
+We get a closer glimpse in the short story, A Princess No More.
 Nagid the Fierce reigns as king along with his queen, and he is bent on reestablishing the old ways like his father before him.

-The people of Arashel are suspicious of outsiders and have every reason to be.
-During Nälu’s darkest years, the Haruzo were seen as nothing more than a beast to be hunted; their pelt a prize to be won and hung on walls or worn across shoulders.
+The Northern Haruzo are suspicious of outsiders and have every reason to be.
+During Nälu’s darkest hours, the Haruzo were seen as nothing more than a beast to be hunted; their pelt a prize to be won and hung on walls or worn across shoulders.
 After the fall of Lord Stygian, the Desert Haruzo embraced the Guardians and the new world, but the reclusive Northern Haruzo became a greater target for hunters.

-Throughout the years, various kings tried to accept the Guardians and their teachings, but their suspicions held them captive.
+Throughout the years, various kings tried to accept the Guardians, but their suspicions held them captive.
 They could do without the eastern commerce and their noisy political debates.
 So like the highland dwarves, they withdrew from the Alliance, looking only to their own borders.
 Except there was one problem.
-The perimeter formed Arashel’s boundary to the north and thus making them responsible for the Manoa stone and the griffon guarding it.
-More on that later!
-So in years to come, the consecutive kings had to maintain a working relationship with the Guardians and the highland dwarves.
-Other then that, they have kept to themselves, but who is to say how all that will change as decisions are made and the story unfolds.
+The Perimeter formed Arashel’s boundary to the north and thus making them responsible for the Manoa stone and a griffon.
+So in years to come, the consecutive kings had to maintain a working relationship with the Guardians and the highland dwarves, but other then that, they have kept to themselves.